-Echo helps you order and manage your NHS repeat prescriptions.
-It also reminds you when and how to take your medicines.
+Echo delivers your NHS repeat prescriptions free of charge, making it easier to order and manage your medication.
+It also reminds you when and how to take it.

 Who is it suitable for?

 People who get repeat prescriptions.
-You need to be registered with an NHS England GP service that uses the Electronic Prescription Service.
+To use the app, you'll need to be registered with an NHS England GP service that uses the Electronic Prescription Service (EPS).

-Search services near you to check if your GP offers this service.
+Search services near you to check if your GP uses the EPS.